 As performance tuning of parallel applications usually involves multiple experiments to compare the effects of certain optimization strategies, CUBE offers a mechanism called performance algebra that can be used to merge, subtract, and average the data from different experiments and view the results in the form of a single "derived" experiment.
 Using the same representation for derived experiments and original experiments provides access to the derived behavior based on familiar metaphors and tools in addition to an arbitrary and easy composition of operations.
 The algebra is an ideal tool to verify and locate performance improvements and degradations likewise.
-The algebra includes three operators---diff, merge, and mean---provided as command-line utilities which take two or more CUBE files as input and generate another CUBE file as output.
-The operations are closed in the sense that the operators are defined for any valid CUBE data sets, not all possible operations make actually sense.
+The algebra includes three operators-diff, merge, and mean-provided as command-line utilities which take two or more CUBE files as input and generate another CUBE file as output.
+The operations are closed in the sense that the operators can be applied to the results of previous operations.
+Note that although all operators are defined for any valid CUBE data sets, not all possible operations make actually sense.
 For example, whereas it can be very helpful to compare two versions of the same code, computing the difference between entirely different programs is unlikely to yield any useful results.